KDanielson05/data-science-SP25/challenges/c10-islands-pt2-assignment.md

 - `Type`: This identifies the type of farmer.
 There are 5 different types of farmers: Dairy, Oat, Pig, Poultry, and Sheep.

-  - There are 10 Dairy farmers, 11 Sheep farmers, 15 Poultry farmers, 25
-    Pig farmers, and 31 Oat farmers.
+  - As we see from the table, there are 10 Dairy farmers, 11 Sheep farmers, 15 Poultry farmers, 25 Pig farmers, and 31 Oat farmers.

 - We used the data collected here to create a proportional stratified sample.
 This stratified sample has an EDA performed as well below.